Research

 - Introducing one or more super polling stations (as in Guernsey) at which any elector can cast their votes on election day.

-- Better sharing of information between election officials, and use of other data such as social security and tax records.
+- Better sharing of information between election officials, and the use of other data such as social security and tax records.

 Simplifying residence requirements to a single test would both simplify voter registration and remove discrimination.
 Longer term, Jersey should consider having a single electoral office and a single register, centrally maintained, using standard electoral software.
 Best practice from the UK Electoral Commission and other organisations could usefully be drawn on.

-However, turnout will remain low as long as the fundamental issue of distrust in the political system remains.
+Revising Jersey’s electoral arrangements is capable of having only a limited impact.
+Turnout will remain low as long as the fundamental issue of distrust in the political system remains.

 3. Conceptual issues

 Election turnout is generally presented as a single figure which gives a spurious impression of accuracy.
 If turnout is 60% then the assumption is that 60% of those eligible to vote voted and 40% did not.
-The reality is rather more complicated.
+The reality is more complicated.
 While the figure for those who voted can be taken as accurate the figure for those eligible to vote is in a different category.
-It is generally taken to be those on the electoral roll.
-But this figure depends on two factors –
+It is generally taken to be those on the electoral roll, though this figure depends on two factors –

 - The procedure for getting on the electoral roll, which in some jurisdictions (including some American states) is deliberately designed to exclude some categories of people.
-Restrictions can include residence requirements, the need to show identity documents and verification procedures.
+Restrictions can include residence requirements, the need to show identity documents, and verification procedures.
 Even where there are no such measures registration can never be fully effective as long as it remains voluntary.

 - The procedure for removing people from the electoral roll, because of death or moving home.

-Any country which is a democracy should aim to ensure that the maximum number of eligible people are registered as electors, but it needs to be recognised that the more that “reluctant voters” are registered the lower that turnout is likely to be as people reluctant to register are likely to be reluctant to vote.
-This applies also to extending the franchise to younger groups – as they are less likely to vote than older people.
+Any country that is a democracy should aim to ensure that the maximum number of eligible people are registered as electors, but it needs to be recognised that the more that “reluctant voters” are registered the lower that turnout is likely to be as people reluctant to register are likely to be reluctant to vote.
+This also applies also to extending the franchise to younger groups – as they are less likely to vote than older people.

 Election canvassers are well aware that many people on the electoral register are not at the address at which they are registered.
 This may be because they have moved home or have died.
-Typically, if there is no evidence that they are no longer at the address and if they do not respond to the annual canvass people are left on the register for two or three years.
+Typically, if there is no evidence that they are no longer at the address and if they do not respond to the annual canvass, people are left on the register for two or three years.
 This is done with the admirable intention of not disenfranchising people who may simply have forgotten to reregister.
-However, the more liberal the approach to keeping people on the register the higher the number of people who cannot or will not vote and therefore the lower turnout is.
-For this reason, it is helpful to compare the size of the electorate with a variable such as size of population over voting age.
+However, the more liberal the approach to keeping people on the register, the higher the number of people who cannot or will not vote and therefore the lower turnout is.
+For this reason, it is helpful to compare the size of the electorate with a variable such as the size of the population over voting age.

 These points can usefully be demonstrated by looking at key statistics for Jersey –